 Modern Pandemics: Recession and Recovery

-We examine the immediate effects and bounce-back from six modern health crises: 1968 Flu, SARS (2003), H1N1 (2009), MERS (2012), Ebola (2014), and Zika (2016).
-Time-series models for a large cross-section of countries indicate that real GDP growth falls by around three percentage points in affected countries relative to unaffected countries in the year of the outbreak.
-Bounce-back in GDP growth is rapid, but output is still below pre-shock level five years later.
+We examine the immediate and bounce-back effects from six modern health crises that preceded Covid-19.
+Time-series models for a large cross-section of economies indicate that real GDP growth falls by around two percentage points in affected economies relative to unaffected economies in the year of the outbreak.
+Bounce-back in GDP growth is rapid and strong, especially when compared to non-health crises.
 Unemployment for less educated workers is higher and exhibits more persistence, and there is significantly greater persistence in female unemployment than male.
-The negative effects on GDP and unemployment are felt less in countries with larger first-year responses in government spending, especially on health care.
-Affected countries’ consumption declines, investment drops sharply, and international trade plummets.
-Bounce-back in these expenditure categories is also rapid but not by enough to restore pre-shock trends.
-Furthermore, indirect effects on own-country GDP from affected trading partners are significant for both the initial GDP decline and the positive bounce back.
-We discuss why our estimates are a lower bound for the global economic effects of COVID-19 and compare contours of the current pandemic to the historical episodes.
+Moreover, the negative initial effects of pandemics and bounce-back are economically contagious through international trade.
+The negative effects on GDP and unemployment are felt less in economies with larger first-year responses in government spending, especially on health care.
+Our estimates imply that the impact effect of the Covid-19 shock on world GDP growth is approximately four standard deviations worse than the average past pandemic.

 Keywords: Health crises; COVID-19; Output loss; Unemployment; Trade network; Fiscal policy